Link to Other

 General Class Rules

-THE NEW VTC/CTC BUILDING: PIX and SCHEDULE
+THE NEW CTC BUILDING: PIX and SCHEDULE

 Links to Other Photo Related Sites

-On the left are links to pages with student data for the Photo Program's other instructors, news about the new building, Photo Program/Club news and events.
+In this top section, on the left are links to pages with student data for the Photo Program's other instructors, news about the new building, Photo Program news and events.
 There are are also quick links to let you jump down to one of my specific class's section without having to scroll through this introduction every time.

 If your computer has the software that can read these files then when you click on the title most browsers will either just open the document or ask you if you want to open or save it and you can review it then save to your own disk if you wish.
 Some browsers, or on computers which do not have the software, will only ask if you want to download or save the file and you will be prompted to tell it where you want to save it.
 And others, like Mac OS 10.5 will simply download it as if nothing has happened then you will need to open it in the correct application.